-IIED's statement of financial activities for the financial year ending March 2018 demonstrates a stable performance in a challenging funding environment.
+Our statement of financial activities demonstrates a stable performance in a challenging funding environment.

-As set out in Note 8 of the accounts, our unrestricted reserves closed the 2017/18 year at £2.474 million, an increase of £90,000 over last year.
-This increase follows a £172,000 reduction in the Building and Capital Fund designated reserve, which tracks the value of leasehold improvements over the remaining lease period on the Gray’s Inn Road site.
-The current free reserves have increased to £2.030 million and is now within the target range endorsed by the board.
+As set out in Note 10 of the accounts, our total reserves closed the 2018/19 year at £2.769 million, an increase of £294,000 over last year (£2.474 million).
+This increase follows a £172,000 reduction in the Building and Capital Fund reserve, which is designated to cover the anticipated cost of leasehold improvements over the remaining lease period on the Gray’s Inn Road site.
+The current unrestricted reserves have increased to £2.497 million, within the target range endorsed by the board.

-During the latter half of 2018/19, IIED will review its reserves policy to ensure it is aligned with the new five-year strategy.
+During 2019/20, IIED will review its reserves policy to ensure it is aligned with the new five-year strategy launched in April 2019.

-We invested our cash in a combination of high-interest cash deposits and fixed-term treasury deposits.
+We invested our cash in a combination of high-interest cash deposits and fixed-term treasury deposits during 2018/19, with A rated financial institutions.
 This policy produces an acceptable rate of return while giving us flexibility to access funds.

 Some IIED trustees are also trustees of other charities or directors or senior officers in other organisations IIED works with as a normal part of its research activities.
 Where such work involves payment, they enter into arm’s length contracts and any payments related to these contracts are detailed in the notes to these accounts.
 The board operates a conflicts of interest policy.